San Francisco Airport (SFO) Guide

 Parking Facilities & Options

-If you're driving to San Francisco International Airport, you'll find a variety of parking options to choose from.
+If you're driving to SF International Airport, you'll find a variety of parking options to choose from.
 There are several parking garages and lots located within the airport, as well as off-airport parking facilities that offer a more economical option.

 The parking garages at SFO are located near each of the airport's terminals, making it easy to park and walk to your gate.
 If you're picking up or dropping off passengers, there are also cell phone waiting areas available where you can wait for your party to arrive.